Lesson Plan for Teachers

 Activity stages

-• Ask students to share how they make use of ChatGPT (https://chat.openai.com/)
+Ask students to share how they make use of Google Search

-• Ask for some volunteers to share the prompts they used to find the information
+Ask for some volunteers to share how they search

 Answers/models/note: